 Are you a fluent or native English speaker and trying to learn German?
 As an American who learnt German, I can tell you that it’s absolutely possible if you put in consistent effort.
 The languages are not so different from each other as you might think.
 In fact, sometimes they end up sounding the same, otherwise known as “false friends”.
-So, here is an overview of common mistakes with helpful grammar and vocabulary explanations to make your learning process a bit easier.
+So, here is an overview of common mistakes English speakers make when learning German with helpful grammar and vocabulary explanations.

 Common mistakes English speakers make in German

 Even though both English and German use the word “also”, how it’s used is different.
 In German, “also” means “so” or “therefore”, not “in addition” or “too” like in English.
 Here are some examples that clarify the difference: